Sheku Kamara

-Sheku Kamara (born 15 November 1987) is an English former professional footballer who played as a right back.
-After his football career ended he was imprisoned for his role fin an armed robbery.
+Sheku Kamara (born 15 November 1987) is an English former professional footballer who played as a right-back.
+After his football career ended he was imprisoned for his role in an armed robbery.

 Career

 Having been an apprentice at Charlton Athletic, Kamara signed professional forms for Watford in June 2006 after a trial spell.

-Kamara's 2006-07 pre-season was disrupted with a knee injury which it was initially feared would keep him out for the entire season.
+Kamara's 2006–07 pre-season was disrupted with a knee injury which it was initially feared would keep him out for the entire season.
 However the injury was proved to be less serious than originally thought, only keeping him out of action for around a month.

 Kamara made his first professional appearance on 19 September 2006, coming on as a second-half substitute for Dominic Blizzard in the League Cup second round victory over Accrington Stanley.

 In November 2006 Kamara joined Grays Athletic on a six-week loan deal.
-He played for the Essex club 4 times during his time at the club before returning to Watford the following January.
+He played for the Essex club four times during his time at the club before returning to Watford the following January.

 Following a number of trials, Sheku rejoined the Essex outfit on non-contract terms and made his second debut in front of the Setanta Sports cameras against Halifax Town, coming on as a substitute.